Istanbul's Grand Bazaar: 10 Things to Buy & Shopping Tips

 Although Istanbul's Spice Bazaar is famously the place to visit to purchase spice and Turkish delight sweets, the Grand Bazaar offers plenty of opportunities for buying edible gifts and souvenirs as well.

-Spices to look out for are sumac (the dried crimson-colored fruit of the sumac plant) and pul biber (dried Aleppo red pepper), which are both used liberally in Turkish cooking.
+You'll find a wide variety of spices, but the ones to look out for are sumac (the dried crimson-colored fruit of the sumac plant) and pul biber (dried Aleppo red pepper), which are both used liberally in Turkish cooking.

 Condiments worth bringing home include the sweet-sour pomegranate molasses and pekmez (condensed fruit syrups usually made from grapes or mulberries in Turkey).

 For sweet treats, there is obviously the multitude of Turkish delight (called lokum in Turkey), stuffed with nuts and flavored with rosewater or fruit, but also look out for the many helva confectioneries made from sesame seeds.

 Grand Bazaar Shopping Tips

 - The Grand Bazaar is open 8.30am to 7pm Monday to Saturday.